shravanirakala/LiveTfLArrivals/README.md

-# Real-Time Streaming Data Pipeline for Transport for London(Tfl)
+# Real-Time Streaming Data Pipeline for Transport for London(TfL)

-stream-tfl-to-cassandra is an end-to-end real-time data streaming pipeline that ingests live arrivals data from the Transport for London (TfL) API.
-This project is built using technologies like Apache Spark, Apache Airflow, Apache Kafka, Cassandra and Docker.
+This project implements a real-time streaming data pipeline that fetches live transport arrival data from the Transport for London (TFL) API, processes it in a distributed manner, and stores it for analytics.
+The pipeline leverages the following data engineering tools - all orchestrated with Docker.

-## Architecture Overview

 - **Apache Airflow**: Schedules and orchestrates the TfL API data ingestion pipeline.
-- **Kafka**: Distributed message broker to stream data, Buffers real-time transport events (tubes and delays).
+- **Kafka**: Distributed messaging to stream data, buffers transport events (tubes and delays), decoupling data producers and consumers.
 - **Apache Spark**: Consumes from Kafka, parses, and transforms messages.
 - **Apache Cassandra**: Stores the final processed data for low latency and higher scalability.
 - **PostgreSQL**: Used by Airflow for backend metadata storage.
 - **Docker Compose**: Orchestrates all the services on a containerised platform.

+## System Architecture

 ## Project Structure